Definitions for these purposes

 Submitting your request by email

-Once you have completed the form, email it — along with any other required documents, such as your Method Statement and Script Treatment — to email@example.com with “Completed filming/event request form” in the subject line.
+Please submit via email along with any other required documents, such as your Method Statement and Script Treatment — to [email protected]

-If you have any queries before submitting a request, or if you have difficulties using the form, please contact us at firstname.lastname@example.org and a member of our Communications team will respond as soon as possible.
+If you have any queries before submitting a request, please contact us at [email protected] and a member of our Communications team will respond as soon as possible.

 Once you have submitted your request a member of our Communications team will be in touch to discuss it with you in more detail.